farrukh2002/acc-frontend/README.md

     - **Charging Switch** Set Individual Charging Switch if you know the variable.

 > [!TIP]
-> It may take 5-10 seconds for the deamo and the configuration page to work.
+> It may take 5-10 seconds for the demo and the configuration page to work.
 WIP.
 >
 > Some Devices use (-)ve current calculation methods.
 If you see the Current/Power as Negative, Do not fret.
 WIP.
 ### Not Tested